hlxsites/mammotome/docs/section-metadata.md

 #### Logo Primary background

 Adds a magenta background to the section with small Mammotome logos.

-**Note:** the arc at the top will be generated with `arc top` style. see below...

 **_Example:_**